Adding Calls to Action to Your Videos 🎬

 Now that you’re excited about Calls to Action in video, let’s dive right into adding one.

-To add a CTA to your video, navigate to the video in your Wistia account.
-From the Video Actions dropdown menu, select Customize to open the Customize panel for your video.
+To add a CTA to your video, navigate to the video in your Wistia account and select Customize to open the Customize panel for your video.

-From the Customize panel, open the Timeline Actions menu—and choose the Add Call to Action option.
+From the Customize panel, select Call to Action.

 Once you’ve got that all sorted, don’t forget to Save your customizations.
 Hooray!
 You’ve just created your first CTA.
 Great work! 💌